 Common side effects that those taking Solpadol may experience can include any of those that can be encountered while on codeine and may vary in intensity based on the dosages and frequency involved in the abuse.
 Some side effects of codeine abuse include a slurred speech pattern, excessive drowsiness, incredibly short attention spans, lack of focus, impaired judgment, dilated pupils, diminished coordination, and apathetic displays of behavior.

-When Solpadol or codeine are abused over longer periods, there are more side effects that can become apparent.
+More side effects can become apparent when Solpadol or codeine are abused over longer periods.
 They can include not only health effects but also maladaptive thought processes.
 Symptoms of long-term codeine abuse can include chronic depression and anxiety, persistent fatigue, problems creating and storing new memories, liver damage, kidney damage, muscle spasms, and even eventual death.

 Withdrawal Symptoms & Timeline of Solpadol

-When an individual stops taking Solpadol there will generally be some immediate discomfort when the first symptoms of withdrawal start within hours of the last dose of codeine.
+When an individual stops taking Solpadol, there will generally be some immediate discomfort when the first withdrawal symptoms start within hours of the last dose of codeine.
 One of the first symptoms that the recovering individual may experience is general achiness and joint pain.
 There are also consistent reports of individuals in recovery developing depression during withdrawal.
-The extent and severity of these will often be highly dependent on the medical history and the specifics of the addiction.
+The extent and severity of these will often depend highly on the medical history and the specifics of the addiction.

-Being addicted to Solpadol isn’t generally a life-threatening issue, which can lead some people to try and quit cold turkey, on their own, and that can lead to potentially deadly complications or even a relapse.
+Being addicted to Solpadol isn’t usually a life-threatening issue, which can lead some people to try and quit cold turkey on their own, leading to potentially deadly complications or even a relapse.

-In most cases, the user will go through a withdrawal process that is most similar to an opioid drug withdrawal syndrome, which can have any of the following signals manifest.
-These can include watering eyes, runny nose, excessive yawning, restlessness, uncontrollable perspiration, chills, heartbeat irregularity, and elevated blood pressure.
-There may also be the development of irritability, increased respiration, sleep disturbance, anxiety, tremors, weakness, abdominal cramps, nausea and vomiting, diarrhea.
+In most cases, the user will go through a withdrawal process similar to an opioid drug withdrawal syndrome, which can manifest any of the following signals.
+These include watering eyes, runny nose, excessive yawning, restlessness, uncontrollable perspiration, chills, heartbeat irregularity, and elevated blood pressure.
+There may also be the development of irritability, increased respiration, sleep disturbance, anxiety, tremors, weakness, abdominal cramps, nausea and vomiting, and diarrhea.

-If you or someone you care about has been prescribed Solpadol and may be having trouble with the drug after having built a dependency on it, it might be time to work with some experienced addiction professionals.
-By working with substance counselors a treatment plan can be created with the success of the recovering individual as its primary goal.
-Not only can a plan be tailored to the patient with inpatient services, but they will be able to medically detox in a safe and monitored environment.
-Safe and supervised while prescription drugs speed along the detox process, the individual is then free to work with counselors on how to avoid situations that trigger cravings, and can build solid recovery going forward.
+Suppose you or someone you care about has been prescribed Solpadol and may be having trouble with the drug after having built a dependency on it.
+In that case, it might be time to work with some experienced addiction professionals.
+By working with substance counselors, a treatment plan can be created with the success of the recovering individual as its primary goal.
+Not only can a plan be tailored to the patient with inpatient services, but they will be able to detox in a safe and monitored environment medically.
+Safe and supervised while prescription drugs speed along the detox process, the individual is free to work with counselors on how to avoid situations that trigger cravings and can build a solid recovery.

-If you or a loved one is struggling with an addiction to Solpadol, the time to reach out for help is now.
-Call a premier rehab facility today to get the help you need and deserve.
+If you or a loved one is struggling with an addiction to Solpadol and seeking rehab in Orange County, the time to reach out for help is now.
+Ocean Recovery is an addiction and eating disorder treatment center in California.
+Call our premier rehab facility today to get the help you need and deserve.